 However, the drawback can be not having heating or cooling all the way up there.
 If you have an older or historic home out in, say, Boise Hills, the third floor may not have any ductwork leading to it.

-Even with a newer suburban home in Kuna or a mid-century house in Eagle, you could have ductwork but weak airflow.
+Even with an older home in Donnelley, or new construction near McCall, you could have ductwork but weak airflow.
 That happens because the air has to travel so far from the furnace.
 It loses pressure along the way.

 Fortunately, there’s an excellent way to make your third floor, dormer, or finished attic just as comfortable as the rest of the home — maybe even more comfortable!
 And, it won’t affect your electric bill all that much.